-While we employ the use of a UV system to sterilize viruses and bacteria, chlorine is the primary disinfection used in our system.
-Chlorine does an excellent job of killing bacteria and microorganisms that could be harmful, but it also reacts with naturally occurring organic materials that are commonly found in surface water sources.
+While we employ the use of a UV system to sterilize viruses and bacteria, chlorine is the primary disinfectant used by the Water Plant.
+Chlorine does an excellent job of killing bacteria and microorganisms that could be harmful, but it also reacts with naturally occurring organic materials commonly found in surface water sources.
 When chlorine reacts with the organic compounds, it can form what is called Disinfection Byproducts (DBPs), or HAA5 and TTHMs.
 The concentration of these byproducts can vary seasonally with higher concentrations typically found during the warmer months of the year.
-The City of Great Falls monitors chlorine levels and the concentrations of organic carbon in the river water to adjust our treatment techniques to try to minimize the formation of DBPs.
+The City of Great Falls monitors chlorine levels and the concentrations of organic carbon in the river water to adjust treatment techniques to try to minimize the formation of DBPs.